MohammadTaghizadeh/distance_matrix_to_R_hclust/README.md

 steps:
-1- give your protein sequences to the MegaX software and calculate the distance matrix with selecting p-distance as the method.
+1- give your protein sequences to the MegaX software and calculate the distance matrix with selecting p-distance as the method. before using the sequences in fasta fromat, change the header of each sequence to a short header, i.e. just uniprot AC.
 2- save the matrix as a csv matrix.

 3- use the this R script to achive the the hierarchical plot for your sequences.